 Call them and find out why they’re staying.
 Trust your intuition and if you have a concern, cancel the reservation.
-Much better that than to risk your business.
+Much better than risking your business.

-Also, make absolutely certain you have a large security deposit and they know that will not be returned in the event of anti-social behaviour.
+Also, make absolutely certain you have a large security deposit and they know that will not be returned in the event of anti-social behavior.

 Finally, meet your Friday or Saturday guests and tell them this beforehand.
 If they know you will meet them, they know you’ll be keeping an eye on them.
 This works.
 We’ve done it.